-- (a) a financial year ended within 90 days before the date of the short form prospectus; or - (b) an interim period ended within 60 days before the date of the short form prospectus.
+(a) (a) (a) (a) $\underline{(a)}$ a financial year ended within 90 days before the date of the short form prospectus; or

+(b) (b) an interim period ended within 60 days before the date of the short form prospectus for issuers that are venture issuers, and 45 days for issuers that are not venture issuers.

-The securities regulatory authorities believe that satisfactory alternative financial statements or other information would instead have to include, for the acquisition or proposed acquisition:
+The securities regulatory authorities believe that An example of satisfactory alternative financial statements or other information would instead have to include, for the acquisition or proposed acquisition: that we will generally find acceptable would be:

-- (c) comparative annual financial statements or other information for at least the number of financial years as would be required under Part 8 of NI 51-102; - (d) comparative interim financial statements or other information for any interim period ended subsequent to the latest annual financial statements included in the short form prospectus and more than 60 days before the date of the short form prospectus; and - (e) pro forma financial statements or other information required under Part 8 of NI 51-102.
+(c) (c) comparative annual financial statements or other information for the acquisition or probable acquisition for at least the number of financial years as would be required under Part 8 of NI 51-102; 102, audited for the most recently completed annual period in accordance with NI 52-107, and reviewed for the comparative period in accordance with section 4.3 of the Instrument;

+- (d) (d) comparative interim financial statements or other information for the acquisition or probable acquisition for any interim period ended subsequent to the latest annual financial statements included in the short form prospectus and more than 60 days before the date of the short form prospectus for issuers that are venture issuers, and 45 days for issuers that are not venture issuers reviewed in accordance with section 4.3 of the Instrument; and - (e) (e) pro forma financial statements or other information required under Part 8 of NI 51-102.

-The securities regulatory authorities encourage issuers to utilize the pre-filing procedures in NP 43-201 if the issuer intends to omit from its short form prospectus, the financial statements or other information required under subsection 10.1(3) of Form 44-101F1 or intends to file satisfactory alternative financial statements or other information in lieu of the financial statements or other information required by Part 8 of NI 51-102.
+The securities regulatory authorities encourage issuers to utilize the pre-filing procedures in NP 43-201 if

+If the issuer intends to omit from its short form prospectus, the include financial statements or other information required under subsection 10.1(3) of Form 44-101F1 or intends to fileas set out in the example above as satisfactory alternative financial statements or other information in lieu of the financial statements or other information required by Part 8 of NI 51-102., we ask that this be highlighted in the cover letter to the prospectus.
+If the issuer does not intend to include financial statements or other information that are different from those set out above, we encourage the utilization of pre-filing procedures in NP 43-201.